 Cold Soba Salad with Sesame Dressing

-Summertime in Japan is all about chilled noodles, and soba noodles are one of my favorites.
-Most traditional recipes call for preparing a dipping sauce and condiments, but it’s become more common to eat cold soba like a salad by tossing the condiments and sauce together with the noodles.
+Summertime in Japan is all about chilled dishes like hiyayakko and hiyajiru and chilled noodles like this soba salad are no exception.
+Most traditional recipes call for preparing a dipping sauce and condiments, but it's become more common to eat cold soba like a salad by tossing the condiments and sauce together with the noodles.

 For this easy Soba Noodle Salad recipe, I've tossed the noodles with a light and nutty sesame dressing, making this a refreshing plant-based option for a hot summer day.
 To make this noodle salad keep your hunger in check, I've loaded it up with meaty pan-fried tofu, shiitake mushrooms, and a handful of shelled edamame.

 Why This Recipe Works?